cheng-alvin/jas/README.md

 ---
 *Made with love by Alvin / the Jas crew and contributors ❤️ .*

-^ Jas is under development and is **NOT STABLE** for use.
-Please make sure it's NOT used for production purposes!!
-Please verify all generated code with official sources before deploying to production!
+^ Jas is **NOT STABLE** for commerical use.
+DO NOT use for production purposes!!
+Please verify all generated code with official sources before deploying to production settings of any kind!